Norfolk and Western Railway: Beginning as the Atlantic, Mississippi & Ohio Railroad

 William and Otelia Mahone were illustrious characters in post-bellum Virginia.
-Mahone got quickly to work restoring "his" N&P, and resumed his dream of linking the three trunk lines across the southern tier of Virginia to reach points to the west.
-He became president of all three, and drove the 1870 merger of N&P, South Side Railroad and the Virginia and Tennessee Railroad to form the Atlantic, Mississippi and Ohio Railroad (AM&O).
+Mahone got quickly to work restoring "his" N&P and resumed his dream of linking the three trunk lines across the southern tier of Virginia to reach points to the west.
+He became president of all three and drove the 1870 merger of the N&P, the South Side Railroad and the Virginia and Tennessee Railroad to form the Atlantic, Mississippi and Ohio Railroad (AM&O).
 The AM&O extended 408 mi from Norfolk to Bristol, Virginia.
 The Mahones moved to the headquarters city of Lynchburg, the midpoint of the AM&O. The acronym AM&O was said to stand for "All Mine and Otelia's."

 The AM&O operated profitably in the early 1870s but like many railroads encountered financial problems during the Panic of 1873.
 A fourth road of the AM&O family was planned to extend west through the Cumberland Gap to Kentucky, but was never built.
 Mahone retained control of AM&O for several more years before his relationship with English and Scottish bondholders deteriorated in 1876 and receivers were appointed to oversee his work.
 After several years of operating under receiverships, Mahone's role as a railroad builder ended in 1881 when northern financial interests took control.

 At the foreclosure auction, the AM&O was purchased by E.W.
 Clark & Co., a private banking firm in Philadelphia with ties to the large Pennsylvania Railroad.
 The PRR was seeking a southern connection for its Shenandoah Valley Railroad (SVRR), which was then under construction up the valley from the Potomac River.